The Buffalo Enquirer: History

 The Buffalo Enquirer was co-founded by George Rehbaum and William B. Held.
-Established in 1891, the paper was originally published from 509 Main St. in Buffalo, New York.
-In the autumn of 1892 the Buffalo newspaperman W. J. Connors Sr. and businessman E. G. S. Miller co-purchased the paper with Rehbaum and Held still owning some shares in the paper.
-Charles J. Kingsley became the managing editor of the paper at this point.
-In 1895 W. J. Connors Sr. bought out his partners and became the sole owner of the paper.
-At this time the newspaper relocated to 250 Main St.
+Established in 1891, the paper was originally published from 509 Main St. in Buffalo.
+In the autumn of 1892, Buffalo newspaperman William J. Conners and businessman E. G. S. Miller jointly purchased an interest in the paper, with Rehbaum and Held retaining shares.
+Charles J. Kingsley became managing editor at that time.

+Conners acquired control of the newspaper in the mid-1890s.
+The newspaper subsequently relocated to 250 Main St.